osism/osism.github.io/docs/guides/operations-guide/manager/apply.md

 ## List all plays

+The `osism apply` command can be used to list all integrated playbooks and their associated environments.
+Custom plays that have been added in the configuration repository are not visible in this list.

 ```
 $ osism apply
 2023-09-30 10:09:25 | INFO     | No role given for execution.
 The roles listed in the table can be used.